 Supervisors

-The Contractor shall employ Supervisors who oversee the work of Caseworkers and Trainers as well as coordinate recruitment, retention, matching, training, and support services throughout the program.
+The Contractor shall maintain Supervisors who oversee the work of Caseworkers and Trainers as well as coordinate recruitment, retention, matching, training, and support services throughout the program.
 The role of Supervisors is to supervise, though in limited situations Supervisors may temporarily take on Caseworker responsibilities.

 Caseworkers

-The Contractor shall employ Caseworkers to become the one Caseworker for Resource Families, acting as the single point of contact through Foster Family licensing/Adoptive Family approval, training, matching, and support through closure.
+The Contractor shall maintain Caseworkers to become the one Caseworker for Resource Families, acting as the single point of contact through Foster Family licensing/Adoptive Family approval, training, matching, and support through closure.
 Each Caseworker shall serve no more than thirty-five (35) licensed Foster Families.

 Trainers

-The Contractor shall employ Trainers who coordinate, plan, and conduct the training of Resource Families.
+The Contractor shall maintain Trainers who coordinate, plan, and conduct the training of Resource Families.

 The staffing positions listed above are the Agency’s main, required positions.
 The Contractor shall hire staff in other positions, as seen fit, in order to best provide RRTS services.